HyRES-FBK/moea/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-The repositoty collects energy scenario optimization case studies using multi- objective evolutionary algorithms (MOEA).
+The repositoty collects energy scenario optimization case studies using multi-objective evolutionary algorithms (MOEA).
 Energy modelling is delegated to EnergyPLAN, which is used here as the the objective function.
 The code ease the interaction with EnergyPLAN and allows the user to focus on